restic/restic/doc/Design.md

 At the time of writing, the only implemented repository type is based on directories and files.
-Such repositories can be accessed locally on the same system or via the integrated SFTP client.
+Such repositories can be accessed locally on the same system or via the integrated SFTP client (or any other storage back end).
 The directory layout is the same for both access methods.
-This repository type is described in the following.
+This repository type is described in the following section.

 Repositories consist of several directories and a file called `config`.
 For all other files stored in the repository, the name for the file is the lower case hexadecimal representation of the storage ID, which is the SHA-256 hash of the file's contents.
-This allows easily checking all files for accidental modifications like disk read errors by simply running the program `sha256sum` and comparing its output to the file name.
+This allows for easy verification of files for accidental modifications, like disk read errors, by simply running the program `sha256sum` and comparing its output to the file name.
 If the prefix of a filename is unique amongst all the other files in the same directory, the prefix may be used instead of the complete filename.

-Apart from the files stored below the `keys` directory, all files are encrypted with AES-256 in counter mode (CTR).
+Apart from the files stored within the `keys` directory, all files are encrypted with AES-256 in counter mode (CTR).
 The integrity of the encrypted data is secured by a Poly1305-AES message authentication code (sometimes also referred to as a "signature").